mailchimp/content-style-guide/readme.md

 # Welcome to the strongDM Content Style Guide

+---

-> This guide is a work in progress and is not currently in use in strongDM production content.
+## NOTE This guide is a work in progress and is not currently in use in strongDM production content

+---

 This style guide is primarily for strongDM employees, but we hope it is helpful to other organizations as well.